uc-cdis/BRH-documentation/docs/nextflow-create-docker.md

 **Images should be able to pass Gen3 security scanning if there are no Critical vulnerabilities.**

 *But please note: The unfortunate nature of vulnerabilities is that there are always new ones appearing, despite our active monitoring.
-If you do see that one of our base images has a Critical vulnerability reported by Docker Scout, please alert us on Slack (`@nextflow-support`)*
+If you do see that one of our base images has a Critical vulnerability reported by Docker Scout, please alert us on Slack (`nextflow-support`)*

 *Want to know more about Docker Scout?
 [Check out the documentation](https://docs.docker.com/scout/quickstart/).*